 The Galo Plaza Lasso Foundation was established in 1995 to honor the lasting legacy of former Ecuadorian president, Galo Plaza Lasso.
-Lasso was the first to introduce rural education to Ecuador, starting schools in his properties in the late 1940s, creating a supplemental household income through embroidery programs in the 1960s, and tirelessly promoting the conservation of the country’s native forests.
-Today, The Galo Plaza Lasso Foundation is administered by Lasso’s ancestors—staff members of Hacienda Zuleta—and strives to build upon his foundation through improving the educational, environmental, and socioeconomic wellbeing of the Zuleta community and outlying areas within Ecuador’s Imbabura province.
+Lasso was the first to introduce rural education to Ecuador, starting schools in his properties in the late 1940s.
+Then in the 1960s he created embroidery programs to add supplemental household income.
+He tirelessly promoted the conservation of the country’s native forests.
+Today, The Galo Plaza Lasso Foundation is administered by Lasso’s ancestors—staff members of Hacienda Zuleta—and strives to build upon his foundation through improving the educational, environmental, and socioeconomic well-being of the Zuleta community and outlying areas within Ecuador’s Imbabura province.

-Every Hacienda Zuleta reservation made through Ker & Downey generates a donation to the Galo Plaza Lasso Foundation for the Zuleta library and its education programs.
+Every South America reservation made through Ker & Downey generates a donation to the Galo Plaza Lasso Foundation.
 To learn more about The Galo Plaza Lasso Foundation’s work in the Andes, please visit their website.